Qualytics/userguide/docs/checks/manage-checks.md

 # Manage Checks in Datastore

 Managing your checks within a datastore is important to maintain data integrity and ensure quality.
 You can categorize, create, update, archive, restore, delete, and clone checks, making it easier to apply validation rules across the datastores.
 The system allows for checks to be set as active, draft, or archived based on their current state of use.
 You can also define reusable templates for quality checks to streamline the creation of multiple checks with similar criteria.
-With options for important, favorite, and metric-based checks, users have full flexibility to manage data quality efficiently.
+With options for important and favorite, users have full flexibility to manage data quality efficiently.

 Let's get started 🚀